 - County tax collected is apportioned to individual property owners in each municipality based on the assessed value of each parcel - Amount of the tax apportioned by the county is \$1,500,000.
-Step 2 shows the amounts apportioned to each municipality. - Tax increment of \$95,750 is the difference between the amount Municipality "A" collected by the county (\$1,276,600 shown in Step 4) and the amount apportioned for Municipality "A" (\$1,118,850 shown in Step 2) - \$95,750 is the county portion of tax increment kept by Municipality "A" and deposited into the TID #1 fund for the TID's project costs
+Step 2 shows the amounts apportioned to each municipality. - Tax increment of \$95,750 is the difference between the amount Municipality "A" collected by the county (\$1,276,600 shown in Step 4) and the amount apportioned for Municipality "A" (\$1,118,850 shown in Step 2) - \$95,750 is the county portion of tax increment Municipality "A" receives and must deposit into the TID #1 fund for the TID's project costs